 Below are some facts from the article https://www.nature.com/articles/s41598-019-38808-z , where they Comparing coughing, sneezing, speaking and singing in terms of aerosol emissions.
 It goes without saying that aerosol clouds can cause infections, as has been shown in countless other studies.
 As long as this is not accepted by WHO and RIVM, it will continue to fight a losing battle in the Netherlands, mopping up with the tap open.

-It could also explain why the Japanese colleague of Prof. Dr. Voss was unable to obtain a good aerosol sample, right in front of the mouth of a corona patient.
-If only that patient had sung a piece...
+It could also explain why the Japanese colleague of Prof. Dr. Voss was unable to obtain a good aerosol sample, just in front of the mouth of a corona patient.
+If only that patient had made him sing a piece...

 [EDIT 31-10: By the way, it is now others managed to sample 'viable' SARS-Cov-2. (opens in new tab) ]